 I think that again, you can find out from the questions you ask, whether or not that's happening or whether or not the school was giving it some thought.
 But I think generally asking the question, what are you doing?
 What's happening?
 How are you all thinking about this?
 It'd be a good entry way to having those conversations and really seeing what the school is doing.
 And if the school doesn't have an answer to them in that partnership way, to be able to offer some ideas, to be able to offer some suggestions, to be able to ask how you can be a part of supporting the school in those works, in those efforts.
 And again, I think one of the biggest things that families can do, again, is being that vocal and visible support of the school and its diversity initiatives.

 That oftentimes we will hear from folks who are either resistant or challenging the school's diversity initiatives and the best response is not necessarily from the school.
 It can be from the school, but even better is from families who say, "Look, that's not my experience.
 My child feels this way.
-This is a value that I see in this school and this is why I picked this."
+This is a value that I see in this school and this is why I picked this school."

 Alicia Patten-Madera: Thank you.
 And one of our last questions is, "What are some barriers that hinder the work progress with DEI work?"

 Dr. James Greenwood: Sure.
 And again, I think it alludes to in some of the previous questions.
 Again, ultimately our schools are a reflection of society.
-So sometimes that, that resistance can be folks who don't necessarily see the value in this, who think of diversity as a detraction that it somehow takes away from the school's life or whether or not we shouldn't be focusing on this.
+So sometimes that hinderance, that resistance can be folks who don't necessarily see the value in this, who think of diversity as a detraction that it somehow takes away from the school's life or whether or not we shouldn't be focusing on this.
 We should be focusing exclusively on academics.
 But again, you can't have academic excellence without diversity.
 That ultimately we see the ways and research has proven this time and again, the ways that we are all enhanced by the experiences by having our horizons broadened, that we are able to learn more from others.

 And often we're able to learn more about ourselves through the experience of working with people who are different from us.
 That really affirms and challenges us to think about why do we believe this particular way when we see that there are other ways to believe in.
 And so that sometimes you can now learn to either question your own ideas or be able to hold multiple ideas in your head at the same time.
 I think that's ultimately what we're looking for in education to create complicated thinkers, students who are able to be active citizenry and who are able to think on multiple levels, and question and analyze critically.

 That we're not necessarily teaching students what to think, but we are teaching them how to think.
 But ultimately in terms of our values, we do want our students to emerge with a sense of compassion and hoping to better society through empathy, learning more about others and staying curious.
 I think that's one of the things that we really want to emerge from students' experiences in independent schools and something that I think independent schools are uniquely able and positioned to be able to do.
-That's why I found that made my career in them and that's why I think I will be in education particularly in independent schools, most of my career.
+That's why I found and made my career in them and that's why I think I will be in education particularly in independent schools, most of my career.

 Alicia Patten-Madera: Yes, thank you so much.
 And thank you, James, and a huge thank you to all the families that joined us here today.
 Thank you to our Admission Academy subscribers who make programming for families such as this possible.
 If you haven't subscribed, and would like to join Admission Academy to gain access to all of our live events, please visit admission.org.
 So again, thank you so, so much.
 Great conversation, James and for all of our families, have a great rest of your week and weekend.